contactandyc/another-c-library/2_timing.md

 The above code works in the following way.
 ```
 1.  set a pointer e to the last character in the string.
-This is found by
+The last character
-    determining the length of the string s and pointing to the length-1
+    is found by determining the length of the string s and pointing to the
-    char beyond s.
+    length-1 char beyond s.
 2.  while s is less than e
       swap the value that is pointed to by s and e.
       advance s by one and decrement e by one.
 ```

 Imagine the string "Reverse".
-The strlen or length of "Reverse" is 7 because if you were to subtract the pointer just after the string from the pointer that points to the beginning of the string, you will get 7.
+The `strlen` or length of "Reverse" is 7.
+Subtracting the pointer just after the string from the pointer that points to the beginning of the string, equals 7.

 ```
 01234567
 Reverse